MicroFocus/octane-bamboo-plugin/README.md

 ## Test run results

 #### Ignore test results
-If you want to ignore part of the test results, and not send it to Octane, you can add "**octaneIgnoreTestsByName**" variable to your plan and the value should be tests name separated by **;**
+If you want to ignore part of the test results, and not send it to Octane, you can use the following variables:
+* **octaneIgnoreTestsByName** : a plan variable, for tests you want to ignore in specific plan. define this variable in the plan
+* **octaneIgnoreTestsByNameGlobal** : a global variable, for tests you want to ignore in all plans, define this variable in the 'global variable' section

+The value should be tests names separated by **;**

 For example:

     variable name:octaneIgnoreTestsByName
     value:initalizationError;testB;testG

 ----------------------------------------------------